harrishmarro/TIEMA-project/README.md

 ## Current status

-The frontend for this website is under development.
+The frontend components for this website is under development.